Welcome to the Harrison Family History blog.

 - Henry (?-1785) married Ann

 2. William Harrison ( b ? d.
 April 15, 1778)married 1.
 Ann (? - April 9,1784) (no marriage found).
 It has been suggested that William's wife Ann is Ann Elders but this does not seem to be the case as the signatures on the Egton Parish Register and that on William Harrison's will do not match.
 As well, Elders does not appear to be a Catholic family as they do not appear on any of the early recusant lists.
 In the comprehensive recusant list for Egton in 1735, generated by all parish ministers at the request of Archbishop Blackburn of York, William and Ann Harrison are listed with no children.
 Mysteriously they are not included on the recusant lists made for Egton in 1745 or 1746 but those lists are exceedingly short compared to the list of 1735.
 It would seem that the creator of these lists were not as diligent as those that created the list of 1735.
 Eighteen years later we have the recusant list of 1753.
 This comprehensive list was generated in response to complaints made by Mr. Elwes, the new owner of the Egton Estate, who was appalled to discover that a large number of his tenants were Catholic.
 He informed the Archbishop of York who asked Minister Robinson, the Vicar of Egton, for details on the families.
 Minister Robinson responded with a comprehensive list.
-William Harrison, wife and two children are listed.
+William Harrison, wife and two children (must be William and Ann) are listed.
 William Harrison lived in Glaisdaleside, Egton Township, Lythe Parish, North Yorkshire.
 The family farm, leased from the Egton Estate, was located on the Glaisdale side of Egton Township (hence Glaisdaleside).
 The farmhouse was called Toad Hall.
 It was later demolished and replaced with a new house at which time the farm became known as the New House Farm, a name that has remained until the present day.
 A cottage was also located on the property called Poplar Hall.
-It was was built in the seventeenth century and covered by a thatched roof.
+It was built in the seventeenth century and covered by a thatched roof.

 - William (1741/2-1825) married Elizabeth Alcon at Lythe on November 23, 1778.